-- 26. The Itihasa-s/great epics of this nation like Puranas, Ramayana and Mahabharata are also ancillaries to illustrate the meanings of the Vedas. - 27.
+- 26. The Itihasa-s or great epics of Bharata like Puranas, Ramayana and Mahabharata are also ancillaries to illustrate the meanings of the Vedas and human life. - 27.
 The beauty of Vedic literature can be seen in the Atharva Veda mantra where the wishes have been also prayed in a lyrical and poetic manner, connecting various thoughts and using a meaningful diction.
 This shows the Vedic wisdom that is celestial.